mikerusensei/music-player/README.md

 All of the resources used was completely free of use and you can use it in your project, just give them the rightful credit.

+## Special Thanks :sparkling_heart:
+Special thaks to my group partner who help to create this system/software.
+* Mercado, Bj Ashley
+without him, this software is not possible.

+## Directions

 ## License
 The `music-player` is an open-sourced software licensed under the [MIT License](http://opensource.org/licenses/MIT).